Azure/data-landing-zone/docs/EnterpriseScaleAnalytics-CreateRepository.md

-# Data Management Zone - Create repository from the template
+# Data Landing Zone - Create repository from the template

 First, you must generate your own respository based off this template respository.
 To do so, please follow the steps below:

-1. On GitHub, navigate to the [main page of this repository](https://github.com/Azure/data-management-zone).
+1. On GitHub, navigate to the [main page of this repository](https://github.com/Azure/data-landing-zone).
 1. Above the file list, click **Use this template**

     ![GitHub Template repository](/docs/images/UseThisTemplateGH.png)